qmk/qmk_firmware/docs/feature_combo.md

 |`CMB_TOG` |Toggles Combo feature on and off |

 #### Combo Term
-By default, the timeout for the Combos to be recognized is set to 100ms which is half of `TAPPING_TERM`.
-This can be changed if accidental combo misfires are happening.
-For instance `#define COMBO_TERM 50` would set the time out period for combos to 50ms.
+By default, the timeout for the Combos to be recognized is set to 50ms.
+This can be changed if accidental combo misfires are happening or if you're having difficulties pressing keys at the same time.
+For instance `#define COMBO_TERM 40` would set the time out period for combos to 40ms.

 #### Long Combos
 If you're using long combos or longer combos, you may run into issues with this, as the structure may not be large enough to accommodate what you're doing.
 In this case, you can configure the size of the data structure used.
 Be aware, larger combo sizes will increase memory usage!